 In some situations, DUI suspects are taken to a local processing center, while others are taken to the nearest jail where they are booked.
 For many, this will be their first experience “behind bars” and can trigger a great deal of fear.
 On top of all of this, fear begins to set in as the offender begins to consider how this DUI arrest might affect their personal life, including jobs and family.

 It’s not uncommon for someone convicted of DUI to experience some depression.
 In Arizona, there are a number of steps that must be completed before your life gets back to normal.
 These steps include jail time, paying of fines, having your driver’s license reinstated and dealing with court appearances.
 It’s easy for all of this to build up and cause major depression over time.

 It’s not always easy to see the long-term affects a DUI may have in a person’s life and how long it might take for that person to be able to move on and get over their DUI troubles.

 Fortunately, there is help.
 One of the most important benefits of having an Arizona DUI attorney at your side to help you through your DUI ordeal is that he or she can help bear the legal burden the system can place on the accused.
 Your Arizona DUI attorney can help set your mind at ease and relieve some of the fear you might experience when appearing in court.

-When we take on a DUI case at Naegle Law Firm, we are on your side and become your strongest ally.
+When we take on a DUI case at Naegle & Crider Criminal Defense Attorneys, we are on your side and become your strongest ally.
 Don’t attempt to deal with your Arizona DUI and all of the emotional baggage that can come with it all on your own.
 Give us a call today and schedule a free consultation.
 We’ll discuss your options and come up with a game plan because a strong defense matters.